Join us!

 • What are the participation costs?

-Each participating school pays a fee of 160 euros (excluding 21% VAT), regardless of whether they send one or two students.
+Each participating school pays a fee of 200 euros (excl.
+21% VAT), regardless of the amount of students they send.

 • I still have questions, who should I reach out to?